 Anxiety: A cause of high blood pressure?

 Anxiety doesn't cause long-term high blood pressure (hypertension).
 But episodes of anxiety can cause dramatic, temporary spikes in your blood pressure.

 If those temporary spikes occur frequently, such as every day, they can cause damage to your blood vessels, heart and kidneys, as can chronic high blood pressure.
-In addition, when you have anxiety you're more likely to resort to other unhealthy habits that can increase your blood pressure, such as:
+In addition, people who are anxious or stressed are more likely to engage in unhealthy habits that can raise blood pressure, such as:

 - Drinking alcoholic beverages

 Some medications to treat anxiety and other mental health conditions also can increase blood pressure.
 These medications include serotonin and norepinephrine reuptake inhibitors (SNRIs).

 If you have trouble controlling your anxiety or if anxiety interferes with daily activities, talk to your doctor or a mental health provider to find an appropriate treatment.